gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 Once the VM is created, ensure VMware Tools is installed on the operating system.
 Then, apply all updates and service packs.

 ..
-NOTE:: If the cloud was configured to use **RPC MODE** of **SSH/WinRM**, it will be necessary to configure WinRM on the virtual machine.
+NOTE:: If the cloud was configured to use **RPC MODE** or **SSH/WinRM**, it will be necessary to configure WinRM on the virtual machine.
 Ensure WinRM is allowed from your Morpheus appliance through the local Windows firewall.
 Also, run the following command to enable WinRM in the guest: winrm quickconfig

 Next, install .NET 4.5.2 or higher as a `requirement <https://docs.morpheusdata.com/en/latest/getting_started/functionality/agent/agentInstallation.html#agent-install-requirements>`_ for the Morpheus agent.